Dance Evaluation Form

 Timing Matters

-Immediate feedback helps technique corrections stick—correct a turn while the muscle memory is fresh.
-But save detailed performance notes for after the run-through.
+Immediate feedback helps technique corrections stick.
+Correct a turn while the muscle memory is fresh, but save detailed performance notes for after the run-through.
 Stopping mid-piece disrupts the practice of performing through mistakes, which dancers need for competition.

 Dance Audition Evaluation Schedule